Assignment 1

 • Make sure you’re keeping up with your classmate’s questions and answers on Slack.

-• When submitting your final notebook, please make sure to follow the instructions above regarding how to name the notebook
+• When submitting your final notebook, follow the instructions above regarding how to name the notebook.

 Task 1: Datasheets for Datasets reading